freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 There are two ways you can work on these challenges:

-- We recommend, you clone the project and edit locally on your computer.
-For help with that, read our [contributing guidelines here](/CONTRIBUTING.md).
+- We recommend you clone the project and edit it locally on your computer.
+For help with that, read our [contributing guidelines](/CONTRIBUTING.md).
-- Or optionally, you can modify a challenge within the GitHub interface, by clicking the pencil icon to start editing the file.
+- Alternatively, you can modify a challenge within GitHub.com itself by clicking the pencil icon to start editing the file.

 ## Challenge Template